lab11/powerblade/docs/powerblade_specs/uart_protocol.md

 ## nRF to MSP Packet Specification

-Packets are sent from the nRF to the MSP430 asynchronously based on interactions with the user over BLE.
+Packets are sent from the nRF to the MSP430 asynchronously based on interactions with the user over BLE, only one nRF to MSP430 packet may be sent per second.
 Packets include information such as changes to device state (e.g. enter calibration mode) or parameter changes to the device.

 ### Packet Format